How to Tell If a Company Will Be Fun to Work For

 - Paid maternity/paternity leave

-Perks display a company's values and offer a glimpse into day-to-day life: a company with paid leave for new moms and dads is likely considerate to the complicated schedule that comes with parenting; a company giving out endless free meals, with booze on tap, may very likely have long hours as a trade-off.
+Perks display a company's values, the value they place on their employees, and offer a glimpse into day-to-day life.
+A company with paid leave for new moms and dads is likely considerate to the complicated schedule that comes with parenting; a company giving out endless free meals, with booze on tap, may very likely have long hours as a trade-off.